 Not far from Lanikai, Kailua Beach is popular with families, windsurfers, and sailboards.
 There are plenty of things to do here, including 35 acres of light-colored beach sand, a park setting, picnic areas, and a volleyball court.
 This beach park and boat ramp have facilities to rent water sports equipment and plenty of public parking.

 Waimanalo Bay Beach Park

 With nearly 5 miles of soft sand, it’s no mystery why so many people love Waimanalo Beach.
 This Windward Coast beach park has plenty of parking, and it’s picnic-friendly!
 Waimanalo is one of the longest beaches on the island of Oʻahu and is ideal for long walks on the beach, fishing, and boogie-boarding, according to locals.

 A Tale of Two Towns

-In contrast to Honolulu, is the charming little town of Haleiwa.
-It's only about an hour drive from Honolulu, but it's worlds apart.
+In contrast to Honolulu is the charming little town of Haleiwa.
+Grab a rental car, it’s only about an hour’s drive from Honolulu, but it’s worlds apart.
 Far from the skyscrapers and busy highways, Haleiwa has remained a laid-back surfer town in appearance, but it also has a remarkable country ambiance and local style.
-Here, in this easy-going, artistic hub of the North Shore, you'll find the little art galleries and unique boutiques you were looking for in paradise.
+Here, in this easy-going, artistic hub of the North Shore, you’ll find all the little art galleries and unique boutiques you were looking for in this island paradise.

 Shopping Superpowers, ACTIVATE!